Go for Life Grants

 - Participation Events: Grants will be awarded to those who need financial assistance to participate or organise physical activity events for older people.
 For example, organising regular Go for Life Games or a Sportsfest aimed at introducing older adults to a range of recreational sports.

 How can I get involved?

-The Go for Life Grant Scheme is opens for applications in August of each year.
-The deadline for applications for this year’s allocation is now closed and we will be announcing the recipient groups in late November or early December.
+The Go for Life Grant Scheme opens for applications in August of each year.
+The deadline for applications for this year’s allocation is now closed and the list of recipients can be downloaded here:

 If you would like to get updates on all our initiatives, including the next round of grant funding, you can sign up to our newsletter at the bottom of each web page or just contact us – details below.